jo288/KoKo_WebProject_FA19/documents/design-journey.md

   - Client wants large and readable fonts for the website.
   - Client wants the contact information to be clearly visible.
   - Task distribution:
-    - Tricia: menu, about
+    - Tricia: menu, dish
-    - Khalid: contact, general layout of all pages
+    - Khalid: contact, about, review upload
     - Jinju: index, photo gallery
-    - Kaitlyn: reviews
+    - Kaitlyn: reviews, review upload
   - Rough draft of design-journey by April 15th (internal deadline)